ghostiam/BrokenEye/README.md

 It also allows you to:
 - Save and load calibration data
 - Record and playback data from device (this is a regular zip).

+## Supported devices

+- Pimax Crystal
+- HP Reverb G2 Omnicept Edition

+If your headset also supports Tobii tracking and you would like to add support for it to BrokenEye, please open an issue:
+- indicate the full name of the headset
+- check the functionality in [VRCFaceTracking](https://docs.vrcft.io/docs/vrcft-software/vrcft#install-vrcfacetracking) together with the [PimaxCrystalAdvanced](https://github.com/ghostiam/PimaxCrystalAdvanced) plugin (without BrokenEye).

+If the plugin works, then there is a high chance of working with BrokenEye.

 ## BrokenEye features video:
 [![Pimax Crystal with improved eye tracking using additional software](https://img.youtube.com/vi/a_0a2vSXWP0/0.jpg)](https://www.youtube.com/watch?v=a_0a2vSXWP0 "Pimax Crystal with improved eye tracking using additional software")